 For several years, Norris McLaughlin has had a cross-disciplinary group actively involved in all aspects of solar energy.
 Our solar energy group includes attorneys from our environmental, utility, real estate and land use, construction, business, taxation, insurance, litigation, and intellectual property practice areas.
-The solar energy attorneys focus on issues pertaining to solar technology, manufacturing, financing, installation and operations.
-Sample representations and undertakings include the following:
+They focus on issues pertaining to solar technology, manufacturing, financing, installation, and operations.

-- Some clients prefer to own the system outright and recognize all of the benefits associated with a solar system, including the energy itself, all available tax credits or direct cash grants, and the income available from selling Solar Renewable Energy Credits, or SRECs.
-In these matters, our focus is on ensuring that the contract documents clearly spell out the obligations of the general contractor and any subcontractors, including equipment suppliers.
-If the purchase is being financed, we also represent the client in reviewing, negotiating and finalizing loan documents.
+Some clients prefer to own a solar system outright and recognize all the associated benefits, including the energy itself, available tax credits or direct cash grants, and the income available from selling state-sponsored incentives.
+In Pennsylvania, these incentives are known as Solar Renewable Energy Certificates, or SRECs.
+In New Jersey, the SREC program was replaced in April 2020 by a temporary program known as Transition Renewable Energy Certificates, or TRECs, which in turn was replaced by a new Successor Solar Incentive program, known as “SUSI,” in August 2021.
+Regardless of the applicable incentive program, our focus in these matters is on ensuring that the contract documents clearly spell out the obligations of the general contractor (typically referred to as the EPC contractor, because it is responsible for all engineering, procurement and construction related to the project) and any subcontractors, including equipment suppliers.
+If the purchase is being financed, we also represent the client in reviewing, negotiating, and finalizing loan documents.
 A frequent issue is clarifying the relative priorities of the senior lender holding a mortgage on the property where the system will be located versus the separate lender advancing the funds to acquire the system.

-- Other clients are not prepared to incur the upfront capital costs for a solar system.
-In these cases, we often negotiate a so-called Power Purchase Agreement, where the client agrees to purchase the power from the developer for a price that is favorable relative to its existing utility costs, but the developer retains ownership of the system and the related tax and SREC benefits.
+Other clients are not prepared to incur the upfront capital costs for a solar system.
+In these cases, we often negotiate a so-called Power Purchase Agreement (often referred to as a “PPA”), where the client agrees to purchase the power from the developer for a price that is favorable relative to its existing utility costs, but the developer retains ownership of the system and the related tax and other incentive benefits.

-- Some, but not all of our developer clients, are also willing to offer PPAs to hosts, in which case the developer must usually obtain permanent financing to pay for the system over time, using the proceeds from the sale of the solar energy plus the sale of the SRECs to repay the loan.
+Some, but not all, of our solar developer clients are also willing to offer PPAs to hosts, in which case the developer must usually obtain permanent financing to pay for the system over time, using the proceeds from the sale of the solar energy plus the sale of other incentives to repay the loan.

-We have represented a number of banks in connection with loans for solar energy projects.
-These loans have included both permanent financing and also revolving lines of credit intended to cover the gap between the time when the equipment must be paid for and the time when payment is received from a host.
+We have represented several banks in connection with loans for solar energy projects.
+These loans have included both permanent financing and revolving lines of credit intended to cover the gap between the time when the equipment must be paid for and the time when payment is received from a host.

 The attorneys in the Solar Energy Group represent a major developer/manufacturer of solar powered message boards that are used at road construction projects and elsewhere.
 We handle the firm’s IP (intellectual property), contract and general business needs.
 We also represent a specialty film company in its patent and licensing matters.
 Among the primary products it produces are backing sheets and encapsulating vessels for photovoltaic cells.